2025 Clean Energy Credit Opportunities

 Check out the NYTimes How Can I get Clean Energy Tax Breaks Before They Vanish? for all the background and details on rebates and Home Energy updates.

-Here’s Modernist’s short and sweet version for what most families are considering.
+Here’s Modernist’s short and sweet version of what most families are considering:

 The Federal Clean Vehicle tax credit is ending on September 30, 2025.
 Run, don’t walk to the nearest tax credit-wielding dealership!
 The federal tax credit is worth $7,500 for new vehicles and $4,000 for used vehicles.
 Take a look at PlugStar’s dealership search in your area for participating dealers: